-The case $i_X=1$, treated in \S \ref{section:prime}, turns out to a bit more difficult, even in the rank 2 case.
-We will extend the knows results on the existence of rank 2 instanton bundles of charge bigger then the minimal one to all Fano threefolds of index one, provided that $H_X$ is very ample.
-For rank $2$, the only point to address is that existence was known only under the additional assumption that $X$ is ordinary, that is to say $X$ carries an unobstructed line.
-We will then focus our attention on the higher rank cases: for $n\ge 2$ letting $k_0^n=1$ for $g$ odd and $k_0^n=n$ for $g$ even, we will prove the existence of $\mu$-stable $(n,k)$ instanton bundles for all $k\ge k_0^n$.
-We are able to prove that $k_0^n$ indeed is the minimal value of $k$ for slope-stable instantons when $g\ge 4$, as the cases with $g\le 3$ present some extra difficulty that we do not address here.
-Again we proceed by induction, constructing $\mu$-semistable instantons at first and showing then that these always deform to $\mu$-stable ones.
+The case $i_X=1$, treated in \S \ref{section:prime}, turns out to be a bit more difficult, even for the rank 2.
+We will extend some known results on the existence of rank-2 instanton bundles of arbitrary charge to all Fano threefolds of index one, provided that $H_X$ is very ample.
+For rank $2$, the only point to address is the existence in arbitrary charge, which was known under the additional assumption that $X$ is ordinary, that is to say $X$ carries an unobstructed line.
+We will then focus on the higher-rank range.
+For $n\ge 2$, letting $k_0^n=1$ for $g$ odd and $k_0^n=n$ for $g$ even, we will prove the existence of slope-stable $(n,k)$-instanton bundles for all $k\ge k_0^n$.
+We are able to prove that $k_0^n$ is indeed the minimal value of $k$ for slope-stable instantons when $g\ge 4$, as the cases with $g\le 3$ present some extra difficulty that we do not address here.
+Again we proceed by induction, constructing slope-semistable instantons at first and then showing that these always deform to slope-stable ones.
 One difference compared to the previous cases essentially lies in the moduli space where such deformation takes place.

-Next, we look at the restrictions $E|_S$ for $E$ an instanton on $X$ and $S$ a general anticanonical divisor.
-We show that for the $\mu$-stable instanton bundles $E$ constructed via the techniques presented in the previous sections, $E|_S$ is $\mu$-stable as well.
+Next, we look at the restrictions $E|_S$, where $E$ is an instanton on $X$ and $S$ is a K3 surface obtained as general anticanonical divisor.
+We show that for the slope-stable instanton bundles $E$ constructed via the techniques presented in the previous sections, $E|_S$ is slope-stable as well.
 We show the following result.

 \begin{mthm} Let $X$ be a smooth Fano threefold of Picard number one, assume that if $i_X=1$, $g\ge 4$ and $X$ is not contained in a singular quadric for $g=4$.
-Let $S$ be a general element in the linear system $|\calo_X(-K_X)|$.
-Then for all $n,k$ with $n\ge 2-r_X, \ k\ge k_0^n$, the following holds true. \begin{enumerate}[label=\roman*)] \item There exists an open non-empty subscheme $\calr_S(n,k)\subset \calmi_X(n,k)$ parametrising $(n,k)$-instanton bundles $E$ on $X$ satisfying the statement of Theorem \ref{thm:main} and such that the restriction $E|_S$ is $\mu$-stable; \item the image of $\calr_S(n,k)$ in the moduli space $\calm_S(n,k)$ under the restriction map $E \mapsto E|_S$ is a Lagrangian subvariety for the standard symplectic structure on $\calm_S(n,k)$. \end{enumerate} \end{mthm}
+Let $S$ be a general element in the linear system $|\cccO_X(-K_X)|$.
+Then for all $n,k$ with $n\ge 2-r_X, \ k\ge k_0^n$, the following holds. \begin{enumerate}[label=\roman*)] \item There exists an open non-empty subscheme $\calr_S(n,k)\subset \calmi_X(n,k)$ parametrising $(n,k)$-instanton bundles $E$ on $X$ satisfying the statement of Theorem \ref{thm:main} and such that the restriction $E|_S$ is slope-stable; \item the image of $\calr_S(n,k)$ in the moduli space $\calm_S(n,k)$ under the restriction map $E \mapsto E|_S$ is a Lagrangian subvariety for the standard symplectic structure on $\calm_S(n,k)$. \end{enumerate} \end{mthm}